 What You Don't Know About Excess Iron Could Kill You

-What Is Hemochromatosis?Hemochromatosis (HH) is a condition that causes the body to absorb and store too much iron.
+What Is Hemochromatosis?Hemochromatosis is a condition that causes the body to absorb and store too much iron.
 Some iron is essential for carrying oxygen in the blood to organs and tissues, but too much is toxic.
-HH is a common cause of iron overload.
-Excess iron accumulates in organs such as the heart, liver, joints, pancreas, and pituitary gland.
-If untreated, this accumulation can cause organ damage, and lead to heart attack, diabetes, cirrhosis of the liver, arthritis, depression, and premature death.
-The gene for hemochromatosis was isolated in 1996.
-The mutation can be passed on to offspring.
+Hemochromatosis is a common cause of iron overload.
+Excess iron builds up in organs such as the heart, liver, joints, pancreas, and pituitary gland.
+If untreated, this can cause organ damage, and lead to heart attack, diabetes, cirrhosis of the liver, arthritis, depression, and premature death.
+The mutated gene for hemochromatosis can be passed on to offspring.